 As a child, my imagination alone could occupy me for hours on end.
-My parents largely saw TV (and later, the computer) as a time-suck and even corruptive to my siblings’ and my developing minds, and our screen time was thus strictly limited to just an hour or so a week (aside from educational use, of course).
+My parents largely saw TV (and later the computer) as a time-suck and even corruptive to my siblings’ and my developing minds, and our screentime was thus strictly limited to just an hour or so a week (aside from educational use, of course).
 And while I may have wailed about the unfairness of it all at the time, in retrospect, l know that learning to entertain myself helped foster the creative thinking that drives my life and career now.

 And now?
 Now, I’m just like most members of my tech-minded generation: addicted to every one of my devices and shouldering all the crap that comes with that.
-I fall asleep to Netflix, I compulsively record my life for Snapchat, and it’s not unusual for me to browse the internet while watching TV and scrolling through my Instagram feed.
+I fall asleep to Netflix; I compulsively record my life for Snapchat.
+It’s not unusual for me to be browsing the internet while watching TV and scrolling through my Instagram feed.
 If I’m stopped for just a moment at a red light, I feel the itch to check my phone.
-I voraciously consume the news and media on a minute-by-minute basis—so much that I often feel as though my mind is on the brink of a cartoonish information overload, not unlike that hilarious “Technology Loop” sketch in the pilot episode of Portlandia.
+I voraciously consume the news and the media commentary surrounding it on a minute-by-minute basis—so much that I often feel as though my mind is on the brink of a cartoonish information overload, not unlike that hilarious “Technology Loop” sketch in the pilot episode of Portlandia.

 Yet still, I often come home from work and immediately turn on my TV.
-Vegging out is something I do well.
+Vegging out is something I do very well.
 On the occasional weekend afternoon that I don’t have plans, I revel in the silence for just a moment, thinking of all the things I could do with my free time.
 I could paint!
 Go for a walk!
 Cook something new!
 Dive into the stack of books I’ve been meaning to read!
 Work on writing that book I’ve always talked about!
 But then my gaze lands on my laptop, and the moment passes.
 I rarely even just listen to music anymore, unless I’m doing something else at the same time.

 To be clear, I think technology is a wonderful thing—I’ve built my career in the digital space, after all.
 I love that even though I spend most of the year on the opposite coast from my family and many of my friends, I still feel connected to them on a daily basis.
 I think it’s amazing that in some ways, we can travel around the world just by going online; I love interacting with and learning from people who would otherwise be strangers (like you, Byrdie readers!).
-And whatever, I’ll say it: Snapchat is one of my favorite things ever.
+And whatever, I’ll say it: Snapchat is one of my favourite things ever.

 I’m not as active as I know I could be, and I can see that impact on my body.
 The compulsion to stay on top of the latest headlines leaves me feeling anxious most days (and the latest headlines themselves only exacerbate that anxiety).
 Above all else, I’m so nostalgic for those childhood days when I could revel in the silence and make something out of the nothingness—a far cry from the perpetual noise I surround myself with now, which I know is stifling so much untapped creativity, productivity, and real-life connection with others and myself.

 And that’s the thing—it can’t be one or the other.
 There are retreats and even “adult summer camps” devoted to the art of unplugging; cell phones, Wi-Fi, and all forms of connectivity are typically banned.
 I’d be lying if I said I didn’t consider going cold turkey, either via one of these getaways or through a little staycation of my own.
 It only makes sense to remove the temptation altogether, right?
-But on the other hand, given that my job requires me to be online for most of the day, completely cutting myself off from technology would be the equivalent of a juice cleanse: unsustainable and impractical.
+But on the other hand, given that my job requires me to be online for most of the day, completely cutting myself off from technology would basically be the equivalent of a juice cleanse: unsustainable and impractical.

 Keep reading to see how the challenge panned out.

-For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and traveling today, so I’m hustling as soon as my alarm goes off.
-I’ve spent the weekend at my parents’ house, and as my mom drives me to the airport late in the afternoon, she points out the sky—it’s absolutely gorgeous, littered with cottony, opalescent clouds.
-I automatically document it for Snapchat and Instagram, and then I post another snap alerting my friends that I am headed to JFK because they need to know what is happening in my life at all times.
+For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and travelling today, so I’m basically hustling as soon as my alarm goes off.
+I’ve spent the weekend at my parents’ house, and as my mum drives me to the airport late in the afternoon, she points out the sky—it’s absolutely gorgeous, littered with cottony, opalescent clouds.
+I automatically document it for Snapchat and Instagram and then post another snap alerting my friends that I am indeed headed to JFK because they definitely need to know what is happening in my life at all times.

-I get some more work done on the plane, and then I purposefully stow away my laptop and take out the book I’ve been working on for a few weeks now—Haruki Murakami’s Norwegian Wood.
+I get some more work done on the plane and then purposefully stow away my laptop and take out the book I’ve been working on for a few weeks now—Haruki Murakami’s Norwegian Wood.
 I’ve resented myself for taking this long to finish it because I love it and should have theoretically torn through it within a matter of days.
 But there’s this thing called Netflix, and lately, I am too easily distracted.
 Sure enough, I’m engrossed in the author’s words for about an hour before I become painfully aware that my butt is numb, the couple seated next to me is making out, and there are still two hours left on this goddamn flight.

 I wake up feeling enthusiastic about recommitting to my detox.
 Then, as I’m perusing headlines and breaking news for potential stories, I land on this fantastic article about the ethical and environmental implications of virtually everything on our grocery list.
-This technically qualifies as work, since I often cover wellness and health on Byrdie.
+This technically qualifies as work since I often cover wellness and health on Byrdie.
 I cannot, however, justify the three-paragraph spiel I write about it on Facebook.
-Once again, I don’t even realize what I’ve done until after I hit publish.
+Once again, I don’t even realise what I’ve done until after I hit publish.

 No joke: Last night was the deepest, best sleep I’ve had in recent memory.
-I wake up feeling refreshed, not to mention much better about my detox in general.
+I wake up feeling totally refreshed, not to mention much better about my detox in general.
 I make it through the day only logging on to Instagram once—to post a work-related photo, promise!—and after clicking on the Facebook icon on my bookmarks bar a few times out of habit, I remove the button altogether.
 Out of sight, out of mind?

 As I start climbing the hills at Griffith Park after work, I become frustrated for a moment when my Spotify playlist starts stalling due to the spotty cell service.
-Then, I take a deep breath, wrap up my earbuds, and stride on, allowing myself to be fully present in my surroundings.
+Then I take a deep breath, wrap up my earbuds and stride on, allowing myself to be fully present in my surroundings.
 While I love the way music spurs me on during tough inclines, it’s really wonderful just to listen to the birds and crickets on this quiet evening.
 I feel completely peaceful and content as I take in the gorgeous, panoramic views, and though I’ve done this trek countless times, it’s never felt so beautiful or meditative.

 Another welcome side effect of the detox: By removing a few channels of screen-to-screen communication from my life, I’ve been craving some face time with real human beings.
 As a born introvert, I welcome time to myself and often need it to recharge and relax.
 But when things like Netflix come into play, it’s a little too easy to step into social hermit territory.
 This week, I haven’t flaked out on any plans with friends, much to their (vocalized) astonishment.
 I‘m even excited to brave rush-hour traffic in order to pick someone up at the airport this afternoon.
-Who am I?!

-After running a bunch of errands this morning, I’m not feeling well, and all I want to do is while away the hot afternoon at home.
+After running a bunch of errands this morning, I’m really not feeling well, and all I want to do is mindlessly while away the hot afternoon at home.
 “Yeah, a Netflix detox does not work when you’re bedridden,” says my fellow editor Amanda when I inform her of my predicament via text.
 But then, she has an idea: “Read The Girls!” she says—we’ve both been talking about the buzzy new book, which arrived on my doorstep a few days earlier.
 “That’s the perfect sick-day activity.”
 I take her advice and get lost in the (amazing) novel before falling asleep at a ridiculously early hour.

 It’s the last day of my detox, and while I’ve certainly had a number of slip-ups this week, I can’t get over how great I feel (illness notwithstanding).
 I’m content and productive, and even though I’m still a little under the weather today, I knock off a dozen tasks that have been sitting on my to-do list for months.
 I even sit down and spend a couple of hours writing just for myself—and note that the last entry in my journal is dated January.
 I feel a flicker of disappointment with myself.
 How could I have neglected something that feels so good?